The City of Hillsboro's Economic Development Staff

 Daniel joined the City of Hillsboro’s Economic Development Department in 2015, where he is responsible for developing new strategies for business retention and expansion, as well as workforce, entrepreneurial and minority business development.
 Prior to joining the City of Hillsboro, Daniel spent 4 years in the Marine Corps and 13 years with the City of Corona, California, including five years as the City’s economic development manager.
 During his tenure, Daniel was instrumental in establishing a communications division, revamping the City’s award-winning Team Corona marketing program, and attracting millions of dollars of industrial investment.

 As project specialist, Nick implements web and social media strategies, gathers and assesses data to leverage business development efforts, and builds and maintains marketing materials.
-Nick made his economic development debut as a marketing and business development intern at Greater Portland Inc. Nick generated compelling digital and print design solutions to argue the economic competitiveness of the region.
+Nick made his economic development debut as a marketing and business development fellow at Greater Portland Inc. Nick generated compelling digital and print design solutions to argue the economic competitiveness of the region.
 His work marketed Greater Portland and its assets to companies seeking to expand or relocate, national site-selection consultants, and corporate decision-makers making investment choices.
 Nick graduated, Magna Cum Laude, from the University of Oregon with a bachelor’s degree in Geography.